SHOTGUNS have a long sporting history that continues to the present day with SSAA Queensland’s various shotgun competitions.

-Shooting clay targets, also known as clay pigeons, originated the UK in the early 1900s as a way for English aristocrats to practice their game hunting skills.
+Shooting clay targets, also known as clay pigeons, originated the UK in the early 1900’s as a way for English aristocrats to practise their game hunting skills.
 The targets replicate the flight of game birds such as duck, pheasant, quail and grouse.

-Each competitior in the Sporting Clays discipline, also known as Walk-Through or Field And Game to avoid confusion with a similarly-named event, shoots at a course of 25 targets, launched from a device known as a “trap” by a referee.
+Each competitor in the Sporting Clays discipline, also known as Walk-Through or Field And Game to avoid confusion with a similarly-named event, shoots at a course of 25 targets, launched by a referee from a device known as a “trap”.
 The course layout of this discipline is often situated in tree surroundings with the clay targets thrown out to distances of 40m at various angles simulating game encountered in the field such as running rabbits and springing teals.

-Five-stand is similar to Sporting Clays; however, the shooter competes in a shooting frame that limits the movement or swing of the shotgun.
-The same traps and target as in Sporting Clays are presented to shooters in this event, and club competition continues to grow in popularity – particularly at ranges with space limitations.
+Five-stand is similar to Sporting Clays, however, the shooter competes in a shooting frame that limits the movement or swing of the shotgun.
+The same traps and target as in Sporting Clays are presented to shooters in this event, and Branch competition continues to grow in popularity – particularly at Ranges with space limitations.

 The most commonly used shotgun for clay target events in Queensland is an Under and Over (UxO) double-barrelled shotgun, so known because the two barrels are positioned one above the other.
 This configuration allows for both barrels to share the same sighting plane, making for easier target acquisition and more accurate shooting.

 Side-by-Side (SxS) shotguns are also often seen.
 As their name suggests, this type of shotgun has its barrels located next to each other, which creates a lower profile but can make sighting a little more difficult owing to the parallel barrels.